bharathbhimshetty/Image-Captioning-using-Show-Attend-and-Tell-paper/README.md

 * Have used Greedy search and Beam Search with 5 and 7 predictions.
 * Some predictions are repetitive and this behaviour is not understandable, tried to solve but coud'nt due to lack of expertise.
 * Thanks to Tensorflow blog on this topic through which this woud'nt be possible.

+** Note: There are two notebooks.
+One is based on the research paper and another is a Bahdanau implementation in decoder.